rshivdasani18/CS550-WinterTerm/Notes on Github.md

 - The Github desktop app is great to use!
 Use it for uploading files from your text editor to Github!
   - You can copy and transfer stiff back and from between the Github online and desktop app

--Markdown language is the formatting and style of text in Github!
+- Markdown language is the formatting and style of text in Github!
 It is what I am using right now to make these notes with the bullet points and bolded words.

 There is a ton of features and things to explore on Github!
 The inner workings of it are an enigma!
 Best way to become a Github virtuoso is to just jump in and start Gitting!